bachelorthesis-wilfer/quarkus-non-blocking/README.md

 ```
 docker exec -it reactive_quarkus psql -U postgres -c "CREATE DATABASE bookdatabase;"
 ```
+afterwards you can start the java application.

+# Quarkus Non Blocking - setup data
 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.